haddocking/haddocking.github.io/education/HADDOCK3/index.md

   </ul>

 * [**Basic docking run with HADDOCK3**](/education/HADDOCK3/HADDOCK3-antibody-antigen):
   This tutorial describes a full step-by-step process from preparing the files for the docking, to the interpretation of the results.
-It is a good idea to go though it to get a basic intoduction to HADDOCK3.
+It is a good idea to go through it to get a basic introduction to HADDOCK3.

 <hr>